First measurement of the Q^2 distribution of X(3915) single-tag two-photon production: Event Selection

 \section{Event Selection}

 Event-selection criteria share the ones in our previous publication~\cite{X3872-our}.
 We select events with five charged tracks coming from the IP since one final-state electron goes into the beam pipe and stays undetected.
-Each track has to have $p_T > 0.1$~GeV/$c$, with two or more having $p_T > 0.4$~GeV/$c$, where $p_T$ is the transverse momentum with respect to the $e^+$ direction.
+Each track has to have $p_T > 0.1$~GeV/$c$, with two or more having $p_T > 0.4$~GeV/$c$, where $p_T$ is the transverse momentum with respect to the $e^+$ beam direction.
 Total charge has to be $\pm 1$.

 $J/\psi$ candidates are reconstructed by their decays to lepton pairs: $e^+e^-$ or $\mu^+\mu^-$.
-Electron is identified by requiring ${\cal L}_e$ to be greater than 0.66 having 90\% efficiency.
-Similarly, muon is identified by requiring ${\cal L}_{\mu}$ to be greater than 0.66 having 80\% efficiency.
+Electrons are identified by requiring ${\cal L}_e$ to be greater than 0.66 having 90\% efficiency.
+Similarly, muons are identified by requiring ${\cal L}_{\mu}$ to be greater than 0.66 having 80\% efficiency.
 We require the invariant mass of the lepton pair to be in the range [3.047 GeV/$c^2$; 3.147 GeV/$c^2$].
 In the calculation of the invariant mass of an $e^+e^-$ pair, we include the four-momenta of radiated photons if the photons have energies less than 0.2~GeV and polar angles, relative to the electron direction at the IP, less than 0.04~rad.

 For the tagging electron, a charged track has to satisfy ${\cal L}_e$ greater than 0.95 or $E/p$ greater than 0.87.
 In addition, we require $p > 1.0$~GeV/$c$ and $p_T > 0.4$~GeV/$c$.
 In the calculation of $p$, four-momenta of radiated photons are included using the same requirements as for the electrons from $J/\psi$ decays.